 Many of the products you use everyday may contain toxic substances.
 Some consumer guides can help you find non-toxic products.
-Find links to some of these guides in the Resources section at:
+Find links to some of these guides at: http://prhe.ucsf.edu/toxic-matters

 Prevent Exposure In Your Community